indentapis/examples/webhooks/change/terraform-aws-okta-profile-webhook/readme.md

    - Enter the name of your Profile Attribute
    - Enter the ID of your Profile Attribute
    - Add these labels to your resource:
-     - `key` &mdash; name of the custom Okta User Profile Attribute, e.g. `okta/userProfileAttribute/key`
+     - `okta/userProfileAttribute/key` &mdash; name of the custom Okta User Profile Attribute, e.g. `assigned_customers`
-     - `value` &mdash; value of the custom Okta User Profile Attribute, e.g. `okta/userProfileAttribute/value`
+     - `okta/userProfileAttribute/value` &mdash; value of the custom Okta User Profile Attribute, e.g. `cust_123`
 1. Note down these values for use with the deployment steps.

 If you have a lot of custom profile attributes, you can [create a list of resources](https://indent.com/manage/spaces?next=/manage/spaces/[space]/resources/bulk?action=import) and upload them in bulk.